Project-Noah/noah_fxmanifest_converter/README.md

 I don't know it will work for everyone or not.
 This is just an experiment.
 Please report issues you're having, Pull Request is welcome!

+# Copyright
+This code is licenced under GNU GENERAL PUBLIC LICENSE v3.0

+I don't allow to sell this script or pretended as yours even this script is not working.
+Don't be a Thai kid that copy all other server ideas or design, Selling free script, etc.

 # Credit
 Credit for some logic/code style is in an code files.
 There is some list for it.